Apostille, Document Request

 If you are personally processing the CANA, you will need to present the original copy of your notarized documents and photocopies for it.
 Bring with you, as well, the required payment for the processing of the CANA.

-However, suppose a representative will do the Certificate of Authority for a Notarial Act processing in the Philippines on your behalf, on top of the required documents.
+However, a representative will do the Certificate of Authority for a Notarial Act processing in the Philippines on your behalf, on top of the required documents.
 In that case, the authorized representative will also need to present a Special Power of Attorney (SPA) that proves that he or she is indeed equipped with the authority to act and process your CANA for you.
 Secure, as well, a copy of the ID of the person being represented.
 The authorized representative must also present a photocopy of his or her own ID.

 Caveat emptor